edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 and passes them to the Distribution Coordinator immediately when a given notification is either **critical** (severity = “CRITICAL”) or to the Message Scheduler when it is **normal** (severity = “NORMAL”).

-!!!
-Info
-    Redis DB is used by default to persist all notification service information to include received notifications.

 When the Distribution Coordinator receives a notification, it first queries the Subscription database to get receivers who need this